 Eldorados included the Biarritz Convertible and the Seville coupe.
-The Eldorados featured unique rear styling, with a sloping rear trunk, a shark-like rear fin and a two-piece bumper with with a roll pan in the center with.
+The Eldorados featured unique rear styling, with a sloping rear trunk, a shark-like rear fin and a two-piece bumper with a roll pan in the center.
 These bumpers were dubbed “chipmunk cheeks”.
 Although not officially on the model roster, there were four custom Eldorado 4-door hardtops manufactured.
 From what I could find, it seems at least one has survived today.
 Finishing off the line-up was the series 60, which used a new for 1957 hardtop body, and the series 75 limousine which remained the only pillared sedan in the line-up.

-Engineering wise, there was some big changes as well.
+Engineering wise, there were some big changes as well.
 GM’s solution to building lower cars, while maintaining interior space was its cruciform frame, commonly known as the “X-frame.”
 Cadillac was the first GM division to adopt this new chassis design that would eventually be used by all other divisions except Oldsmobile.
 The new chassis helped lower the ’57 Cadillac 3” from the ’56 models

-The chassis was essentially consisted of a triangular front and rear frame sections.
-These two frame sections are joined together with a tubular center section to form an “X” shape.
+The chassis essentially consisted of triangular front and rear frame sections.
+These two frame sections were joined together with a tubular center section to form an “X” shape.
 This design easily allowed for various wheelbases by simply using a different length center tubular section on the frame.
 This was beneficial to Cadillac which had three wheelbases in 1957, 129.5”, 133” and 149.8” (not including the Eldorado Brougham).
-The new chassis was claimed to be 18% more resistant to torsional forces, and being 16% more resistant to bending, while being far lighter than the ’56 frame.
+The new chassis was claimed to be 18% more resistant to torsional forces, and 16% more resistant to bending, while being far lighter than the ’56 frame.
 Reinforced body sills were a key component in this new construction technique, which made the X-Frame cars something of a hybrid of unibody and traditional ladder-frame construction of the past.

 For 1957, Cadillac finally adopted a spherical ball joint front suspension.
 The new modern design allowed for better suspension geometry which reduced brake dive and made steering easier, while requiring less maintenance.
 The rear suspension remained relatively unchanged, still using leaf springs.
 However, the new chassis set the springs wider apart than the’56 models, and this change resulted in the front and rear tracks becoming equal.